When Is the Best Time to Buy Solar Panels? | Solar.com

 solar production vs consumption graph

-By shooting for a March 21 installation date, you are setting yourself up to start overproducing and earning credit right off the bat — which will minimize, if not eliminate, your utility bill.
+By taking a proactive approach and planning ahead for a late winter/early spring installation date, you are setting yourself up to start overproducing and earning credit right off the bat — which will minimize, if not eliminate, your utility bill — by the time your solar loan payments kick in.

 best time to go solar graph